Bangudae Petroglyphs

 The Bangudae (Daegok-ri) Petroglyphs are pre-historic engravings on flat vertical rock faces on the riverside of the Daegokcheon (Bangucheon) stream, a branch of the Taehwa River, which runs eastward and joins the East Sea at Ulsan.
 They are the National Treasure of South Korea No. 285 and were registered on the UNESCO World Heritage List in 2025.

-This site presents a vivid and intricate portrayal of whaling, unmatched by any rock art found globally.
+The site presents a vivid and intricate portrayal of whaling, unmatched by any rock art found globally.
 The carvings, featuring animals, human figures, hunting scenes, concentric circles, diamond patterns, and inscriptions, exhibit remarkable realism and energy, arranged in a distinctive blend of figurative imagery and written symbols.
 Notably, the petroglyphs of animals — both marine and terrestrial — display such fine detail that the species of each creature can be identified.
 They span a long period from ca. 5000 BC to the 9th century AD.

-The Bangudae rocks are around 8m wide and around 5m high.
+The Bangudae rocks are around 8 m wide and around 5 m high.
 The surrounding ten rock faces have a small number of engravings as well.
-The name Bangudae comes from the Korean ban (반), the word for a shell, gu (구), meaning a turtle, and dae (대), a structure or a site since the carving site forms itself like the back of turtle.
+The name Bangudae comes from the Korean ban (반), the word for a shell, gu (구), meaning a turtle; and dae (대), a structure or a site since the carving site forms itself like the back of turtle.

+Discovery

+The date of the first discovery dates back to December 24, 1970.
+The Dongguk University Buddhist investigation team accidentally discovered rocks with geometric patterns such as concentric circles and rhombus in Cheonjeon-ri, Ulju-gun, Ulsan.
+(Note: Moon Myung-dae(문명대), the first finder at the time and the present-day emeritus professor of Dongguk University said that his team had been working on the Buddhist relic excavations around Ulsan area.
+The Buddhist-founded university has been the hub of surveying Korean Buddhist art.
+According to some testimonies of the villagers, he started to scope adjacent cliffs.)
+The following year, in 1971, about 2km away from the Cheonjeon-ri petroglyphs, the team also found the Daegok-ri Bangudae petroglyphs in 1971, which was filled with about 300 sea animals, land animals, and hunting figures.

+Geography

+Major bedrock in the middle stream of Daegok-cheon is a sedimentary rock called the Daegu Formation, which is composed of greenish gray or dark gray sandstone, siltstone, shale, and purple siltstone mixed with mudstone and conglomerates in alternating rock layers.

 The rocks consist of shale and hornfels oriented toward the north and they shine for a while at sunset.
+It is a rare case, in that many of the rock arts occur on south facing, providing visibility.
 As an overhanging cliff they are in the structure of a rock shelter.
 It is believed that people congregated around huge rocks to take place several rituals.